aselshall/rm/hw/class-presentation1.md

  7. Are the questions for feedback well-formulated and conducive to helpful discussion?
 (5 points)
  8. Does the presentation engage and inform the audience?
 (5 points)

-[Download rubric](https://aselshall.github.io/rm/hw/Class%20presentation1%20rubric.docx) that we be used at class for evalluation.
+[Download rubric](https://aselshall.github.io/rm/hw/Class%20presentation1%20rubric.docx) that we be used for peer-evaluation